A must-read for everyone holding to any religious creed.

 In this context, Andrews explored the logical outcomes of both closed-set and open-set religious views, finally wrapping up part one with a correspondence which ought to be required reading for anyone wishing to join the ranks of a religious institution.

-In part two of the book, Andrews cited studies on human behavior proving man’s innate revulsion to killing, then examined the ways psychology is being used to “put soldiers under sustained systematic pressure to kill”, and how ideology can transform an ordinary human being into a terrorist.
+In part two of the book, Andrews cited studies on human behavior proving man’s innate revulsion to killing, then examined the ways psychology is being used to “put soldiers under sustained systematic pressure to kill”, and shows how ideology can transform an ordinary human being into a terrorist.

 Andrews then considered the disastrous effects of uniting religion and politics in a closed-set belief system.
 I found this statement particularly insightful: